yayayen11/PrismGo/README.md

-Recktango is still under development
+Recktango is still under development and is expected to release within may of 2021

 ## Overview